This guide explains how to create and manage access tokens for HPE GreenLake cloud APIs.

 On the Personal API clients page, you can view API credential details and generate access tokens.

 Access tokens are small strings of code sent in the header of your API calls.
-Access tokens identify whether you (or your application) have the necessary permissions to access resources securely through an API call.
+Access tokens identify whether you (or your application) have the necessary permissions to securely access resources through an API call.
 Access tokens inherit the permissions of the user that created the personal API client.

-In a standard enterprise workspace or in a tenant workspace, the access token applies automatically to the workspace of the logged-in user.
-In Managed Service Provider (MSP) mode, all MSP roles can configure access tokens to apply to the MSP workspace or to a tenant workspace.
+- In Managed Service Provider (MSP) mode, all MSP roles can configure access tokens to apply to the MSP mode workspace or to a tenant workspace.

 To learn more about workspace types, see Manage workspace type or Manage Service Provider (MSP) mode Terminology.

-Access tokens remain valid for limited periods.
 HPE GreenLake tokens stay valid for 15 minutes.
 Tokens for all other HPE services stay valid for 120 minutes.

-- On the Home page, click Manage Workspace, and then click the Personal API clients card.
+- On the Home page, click Manage Workspace and then click the Personal API clients card.

 - Click the arrow next to the credential name to display the credential details.
-You can now generate an access token or view a sample code to generate access tokens

-modal, perform the following steps.
+- From Generate access token, perform the following steps.

 - The Client ID is prepopulated with the client ID.